hpi-studyu/studyu/README.md

    - `supabase/.env`
    - `supabase/volumes/api/kong.yml`
    - `flutter_common/lib/envs/.env` or `flutter_common/lib/envs/.env.selfhost` (see below)
+4. Configure `supabase/.env` and your chosen StudyU environment file according to your wishes.
+Do not forget to replace `localhost` with the correct hostname.

 StudyU modules can be run with a managed (`.env`) or a self-hosted (`.env.selfhost`) instance of Supabase.
 Depending on your choice, the respective environment file has to be customized.